BryggansBryggeri/bryggio/README.md

 That is, we get the more complex functionality that we want but still uphold the invariant.

 Another restriction is that an actor is always associated with a controller.
-That is, even though you could imagine two modes of actor operation: an automated actor, run by a controller and a manual actor that is turned on/off, the API does not allow for the latter.
+That is, while you could imagine two modes of actor operation: an automated actor, run by a controller and a manual actor that is turned on/off, the API does not allow for the latter.
 This is for safety, the actors control the high-power hardware, so it is reasonable to only have one way to do it.
 For the kind of simple manual control, we have a manual controller that acts as a middle man, yet still conforms to the design pattern.

 ### Publish-subscribe pattern

-The communication between components such as sensors and controllers we use a publish-subscribe pattern, which you can read about [here](https://ably.com/topic/pub-sub).
+The communication between components such as sensors and controllers we use a _publish-subscribe_ pattern, which you can read about [here](https://ably.com/topic/pub-sub).
 The gist of it is that components don't communicate directly with each other.
-Instead, components act like "clients", whcih communicate via a central server.
+Instead, components act like "clients", which communicate via a central server.
 A client can publish messages to the server, messages which are tagged with a "subject".
 Clients receive messages by subscribing to subjects.
 In this centralised way, clients can communicate without really having knowledge of each other.

 ![Pub-sub pattern](assets/pub_sub.svg)

-For instance, when a sensor makes a measurement it simply publishes a message with subject "temp_sensor_1.measurement" containing the measurement.
+For instance, when a sensor makes a measurement it simply publishes a message with subject `sensor.temp_sensor_1.measurement` containing the measurement.
 Any other interested client -- i.e. that subscribes to this topic -- receives this message.
 This can be a controller client, which uses it to publish a new control signal, or even a web UI that merely displays the value.